prathimacode-hub/Solvide/README.md

 ## Inspiration

-Inspiration from slow progess in education sector
+Inspired from slow progess in education sector

 ## My project